6 Common Reasons to Remove Your Wisdom Tooth

 Fully Emerged Wisdom Tooth

 A common scenario is when the wisdom tooth is partially covered by gum and tilted toward the adjacent molar.
 This position often traps bacteria and food, making the gum inflamed and prone to recurring infections.
-If the infection keeps coming back despite treatment, removal is usually the best option.
+If the infection is severe or keeps coming back despite treatment, removal is usually the best option.

 Impacted Wisdom Tooth